highvolt-dev/tmo-monitor/README.md

     Defaults to `google.com` - override if you'd like to ping an alternate host to determine internet connectivity.
 Must specify a host if flag is provided - you can simply omit the flag if you'd like to use the default google.com ping check.

 **Ping Count:** `--ping-count`
     Defaults to `1` - override if you'd like to perform multiple ping checks before rebooting.
+Short-circuits if a successful ping is encountered.
+Will reboot if all fail.

 **Ping Interval:** `--ping-interval`
     Defaults to `10` seconds - override if you'd like to use a different interval.